shamim-ice/shamim-ice/README.md

 Spectrum Sensing in Cognitive Radio-Internet of Thing" which is one of the most prestigious research-oriented fellowships among all university students who are pursuing research in Bangladesh.
 - 👀 I have a vested research interests in Data Science and Machine Learning space.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science, Machine Learning

 <!---
 shamim-ice/shamim-ice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.